irmen/pyc64/il65/readme.txt

 Usable Hardware registers:
-    A
-    X
-    Y
-    S  (stack pointer)
-    P  (status register)
+    A, X, Y,
+    AX, AY, XY (16-bit combined register pairs)
+    SC  (status register Carry flag)
-    These cannot occur as variable names - they will always refer to the hardware registers (also reserved: AX, AY, XY, PC)
+    These cannot occur as variable names - they will always refer to the hardware registers.
-    @todo SC is now reserved as being the S-registers's Carry bit.
-Identify bits as S.c/S.d/S.i (these you can set/clear, and S.c can be a boolean procedure parameter)

 The zero page locations $02-$ff can be regarded as 254 other registers.